manoharan-lab/holopy/holopy/tests/README.txt

 nosetests -a '!slow'
 or
 nosetests
+or
+nosetests -a fast

-the '!slow' version takes about 1 min. and the full version takes about 5 min.
+the '!slow' version takes about 1 min, the full version takes about 5 min, and the fast version takes < 4s.

 If you haven't installed holopy but have compiled the extensions using "python setup.py build_ext --inplace", run the nosetests commands from